Tachyon-Sonics/ChaosCastle/README.md

 - **Quality**: by reducing the value, part of the scaling will be done with lower quality
 - **Size (percent of screen)**: if reducing the quality is not enough, here you can make the game use a smaller portion of the screen
 - Note that the two above settings control the **Resulting Scales** shown below them.
-Be sure to modify them in such a way one of the resulting scale changes
+Be sure to modify them in such a way one of the resulting scales changes
 - By default, the game starts in a window.
 If you change the **Mode** to "Full Screen", you can also optionally change the screen resolution in the **Display Mode** setting.

 The other settings are quite advanced and usually better left to defaults.